Go to navigation Go to content

 • Death or injury caused by driving while impaired (drugs, alcohol, etc.)

 Many debts are discharged in a chapter 13 because they have been paid, at least in part.
-This is not an exhaustive list, however.
-If you have questions about whether a debt you have can be discharged in bankruptcy, please contact my office to schedule an appointment to discuss it.
+This is not an exhaustive list, however, so you should consult with a bankruptcy lawyer to find out more.